Arize-ai/phoenix/api_reference/DEVELOPER.md

-# Maintenance README for Phoenix Sphinx API Documentation
+# Maintenance for Phoenix Sphinx API Documentation

 This API reference provides comprehensive details for Phoenix's API.
 The documentation covers only public, user-facing API endpoints offered in Phoenix.
 The main GitBook-based documentation for Phoenix is located in phoenix/docs.